hamzehborini/NILM-Energy-Disaggregation/README.md

 Framework: PyTorch 2.6, trained on Google Colab.

  Demo

 The system is deployed as a 5-page Streamlit web application providing:

-Live disaggregation
+- Live disaggregation
-Usage analytics
+- Usage analytics
-Bill estimation (Jordan EMRC tariffs)
+- Bill estimation (Jordan EMRC tariffs)
-Energy forecasting
+- Energy forecasting
-A savings simulator
+- A savings simulator

-(screenshots below)
+Screenshots and a walkthrough of the app are included in the full project report (see docs/NILM_KASIT_v3_Final.pdf).

 What I'd Improve